glouw/littlewolf/README.md

 # littlewolf

-Littlewolf aims to be a very minimalistic textureless graphics engine reminiscent of the early wolfenstein and doom days.
+Littlewolf aims to be a very minimalistic software graphics engine reminiscent of the early wolfenstein and doom days.

     make; ./littlewolf